Officer Development Program

 Chief Officer Leadership Symposium (CHIEF)

-The Chief Officer Leadership Symposium program consists of two levels, one for those new to role and the other for more veteran officers.
-Attendees learn from instructors with years of fire and emergency service and life experience in areas such as mentoring, human resources, fire service law, fire prevention, community relations, and health and safety.
+The Chief Officer Leadership Symposium program consists of two levels, one for those new to the role and the other for more veteran officers.
+Attendees learn from instructors with years of fire and emergency service and life experience in areas such as community risk reduction, human resources, operations, and health and safety.
 CHIEF learning objectives support JPRs outlined in NFPA 1021 (Fire Officer III and IV) and the IAFC Self-Development Dimensions.